Problem

 Results

 After receiving the HOBO MX2304 loggers and radiation shields, the NAC mounted the sensors in the shields, configured the loggers to measure and record temperature at 5-minute intervals, and shipped packages of nine loggers and shields to each of the 12 Forests in Cities Network locations participating in the study, including Baltimore, Houston, Seattle, Indianapolis, and Miami.
-Along with the monitoring equipment, the NAC provided each city with a written protocol describing how to deploy the sensors in trees at heights of 7 to 10 feet, how to download the HOBOconnect app to mobile devices or Windows laptops, and how to upload the data to HOBOlink, Onset’s cloud-based software platform.
+Along with the monitoring equipment, the NAC provided each city with a written protocol describing how to deploy the sensors in trees at heights of 7 to 10 feet, how to download the HOBOconnect app to mobile devices or Windows laptops, and how to upload the data to the HOBOlink cloud software platform.
 The NAC also deployed loggers at its own local parks: Clove Lakes Park in Staten Island, Forest Park in Queens, Seton Falls Park in The Bronx, and Central Park in Manhattan.

 Since the loggers were first deployed in early June, monthly data syncs have been done and will continue through the early fall.
 And with Forests in Cities Network staff wirelessly downloading data from the loggers deployed in their respective cities and uploading the data to HOBOlink in the cloud, the NAC’s data manager can easily view and analyze temperature data from the entire study area.
 The NAC research team anticipates that this temperature data will demonstrate the cooling benefit of green spaces in urban areas, as climate change continues to impact our environment.